 Run out of hair ties or tissues?
 You could pay the price for convenience if you buy online.
 Unless you land free shipping, you could end up paying more for processing and handling than for the product itself.
 “There’s no excuse to pay more for shipping than the item costs unless you can’t get it locally,” says Shelton.
 “Pick it up the next time you’re in the store.”

 Before clicking “buy” for big-ticket appliances like refrigerators or washing machines, review all the charges.
 “They may have an expensive shipping charge, plus an oversized delivery fee on top of that,” says Woroch.
 If there are any major fees, call up customer service rep — you might be able to negotiate a delivery discount.
-Appliances are just one of the many things that go on major sale for Black Friday.

 Buying a cheap guitar online for your kid who’s dying to be the next Jimi Hendrix is fine.
 But longtime players should give a test run in person before splurging on a high-end instrument.